cvjena/electromyogram/README.md

 All the required preprocessing of the data is not part of this package and is likely project-specific.
 We assume that the data is given in a dictionary (or pandas table) and the keys are the sensor locations.

-Then, the correct physical interpolation between the sensors is done and the result is a 2D array of the interpolated values on the canonical face model.
+Then, the correct physical interpolation between the sensors is done, and the result is a 2D array of the interpolated values on the canonical face model.
 You can then apply different color maps to the interpolation to create the final plot.

 ```python